mcdexio/documents/en/perpetual-interfaces.md

 Deposit transfer collaterals from caller's address to contract.
 It accept an amount parameter which indicates the total amount of collaterals that user wants to transfer to contract.
 Approval is required;

 **amount should be a fixed float with token's decimals which will be convert to a decimals-18 representation.
-E.g. Jim depoist 1e6 usdt, later he will found 1e18 collaterals in his account of mai protocol v2.
+E.G. Jim deposits 1e6 USDT, later he will found 1e18 collaterals in his account of Mai protocol v2.
 This only affects internal calculation*

 ```solidity
 depositEther() NORMAL
 ```

 Ether version of deposit, using msg.value instead.
 See description above for details.
-When using ether, the decimals will be automaticly set to 18.
+When using ether, the decimals will be automatically set to 18.

 ```solidity
 applyForWithdrawal(uint256 amount) NORMAL